defensio/defensio-wordpress/readme.txt

 * Fixed mysteriously disappearing API keys

 = 2.5.6 (06-30-2010) =
-* Fixed an important bug that caused invalid requests to be sent to Defensio under Wordpress 3.0
+* Fixed an important bug that caused invalid requests to be sent to Defensio under WordPress 3.0

 = 2.5.5 (06-17-2010) =
 * Fixed bug causing a PHP crash on some configurations
 * A few minor fixes
-* Support for Wordpress 3.0
+* Support for WordPress 3.0

 = 2.5.4 (unreleased) =
-* Moved CHANGELOG.txt to readme.txt for better Wordpress.org/extend compatibility
+* Moved CHANGELOG.txt to readme.txt for better WordPress.org/extend compatibility

 = 2.5.3 (01-14-2010) =
 * Fixed bug causing admins to sometimes being notified of spam by email